whiteeagle44/computer-service/README.md

 **Examples showcasing the normalization using second rule *(move attributes with repeated groups to new tables)*:**

 From the Device entity in the conceptual model, two new relations were created 'extracting' the Model and Manufacturer attributes into new tables.
-That is because different devices owned by different customer may have repeating model name and manufacturer name.
+That is because different devices owned by different customers may have repeating model name and manufacturer name.

 Moreover, the specialization in addition to being a non-atomic attribute in the conceptual model, also may be a repeated group.
 Therefore, it also needs to be moved out to a seperate table.